itom-project/itom/docs/userDoc/source/03_gettingStarted/getting-started.rst

     pluginHelp("DummyGrabber")

-For informations about already initialized plugIns, e.g. the camera / DummyGrabber from the last example use the member function **.getParamListInfo()**
+For information concerning an already initialized plugIns, e.g. the camera / DummyGrabber from the last example use the member function **.getParamListInfo()**

 .. code-block:: python
     :linenos: